dasch-swiss/dsp-api/docs/src/sphinx/03-knora-api-server/api_v2/reading-and-searching-resources.rst

 To retrieve an existing resource, the HTTP method ``GET`` has to be used.
 Reading resources may require authentication, since some resources may have restricted viewing permissions.

+Operations for reading and searching resources can return responses in either the simple or the complex ontology schema.
+The complex schema is used by default.
+To receive a response in the simple schema, use the HTTP request header or URL parameter described in :ref:`api-schema-v2`.

 ***********************************************
 Get the Representation of a Resource by its IRI
 ***********************************************